Winter Roadmap

 Lamoureux Park

-Lamoureux Park is a perfect trail head that offers free parking and public restrooms.
+Lamoureux Park is a perfect trail head that offers free parking.
 From the park you can head west along the Waterfront Trail, offering scenic vistas along the St. Lawrence River and the Cornwall Canal.
-Heading east will take you past Marina 200, the Cotton Mill District, St. Lawrence College and the NAV CENTRE.
-If you are looking for a shorter stroll, take the Lamoureux Park Loop which connects you to the waterfall in the EcoGardens to the RCAF Wing, Cornwall Community Museum and Civic Complex.
+Heading east will take you past Marina 200, the Cotton Mill District, and St. Lawrence College.
+If you are looking for a shorter stroll, take the Lamoureux Park Loop which connects you to the waterfall in the Eco Gardens (pictured above), the RCAF Wing, Cornwall Community Museum and Civic Complex.
 Lamoureux Park is also located in heart of Cornwall, which means excellent dining and shopping are only minutes away!

 Guindon Park